-For proper cooling, the server requires that five fans be installed for each hot-swap power supply installed.
+For proper cooling, the server requires five fans installed for each hot-swap power supply installed.

 The server comes with five replaceable fans.
 If you install a second hot-swap power supply, you must install the set of five fans that come with the power-supply option.